riboviz/example-datasets/add-new-dataset.md

 # Adding a dataset for an existing species

 If the species you would like to study is available in example-datasets, the necessary annotation and contamination files are will be available in `example-datasets/kingdom/species/`.
-You will need to ensure that [riboviz is set up](https://github.com/riboviz/riboviz/blob/main/docs/user/install.md) and that the [vignette runs](https://github.com/riboviz/riboviz/blob/main/docs/user/run-on-eddie.md#run-a-vignette-of-the-riboviz-workflow) before adding your dataset.
+You should ensure that [riboviz is set up](https://github.com/riboviz/riboviz/blob/main/docs/user/install.md) and test that the [vignette runs](https://github.com/riboviz/riboviz/blob/main/docs/user/run-on-eddie.md#run-a-vignette-of-the-riboviz-workflow) before trying to run riboviz on a new your dataset.

 **Contents:**